 The next thing we have to do is to construct a truth table.
 We have already seen some examples of truth tables when I defined the truth-functional connectives that I have introduced so far (conjunction, disjunction, and negation).
 A truth table (as we saw in section 2.2) is simply a device we use to represent how the truth value of a complex proposition depends on the truth of the propositions that compose it in every possible scenario.
 When constructing a truth table, the first thing to ask is how many atomic propositions need to be represented in the truth table.
 In this case, the answer is "two," since there are only two atomic propositions contained in this argument (namely, S and D).
 Given that there are only two atomic propositions, our truth table will contain only four rows-one row for each possible scenario.
-There will be one row in which both S and D are true, one row in which both S and D are false, one row in which S is true and D is false, and one row in which S is false and D is true.
+There will be one row in which both S and D are true, one row in which S is false and D is true.